Update November 2019: Marshes Flat Road is open!

 Update September 2019: Marshes Flat Road is currently closed but is scheduled to open in October 2019.
 It will be nice to do this ride again this winter.

-This set of rides with three options extends south into Mariposa County.
+This set of bike rides uses Marshes Flat Road with three loop options extending south from Moccasin into Mariposa County.
 There are large pullouts on SR 120 near Jacksonville Road or at the intersection of SR 120 and SR 49 at Moccasin for parking.
-If you’re up for more distance and climbing, link with the south of Sonora loops for a long bike ride out of Sonora.
+If you’re up for more distance and climbing, link with the South of Sonora loops or Wards Ferry Road for a long bike ride out of Sonora.